leo-collins/musrpy/docs/source/api.rst

         :type save_path: str
         :param show_plot: Optional.
 If true then the plot will be shown when the method is called.
         :type show_plot: bool
         :param initial_guess: Optional.
 List of initial parameters for regression.
 See curve_fit documentation for details.
-Default is obtained from xxx
+Default is obtained from :any:`functions`.
         :type initial_guess: list[float]
         :param bounds: Optional.
 Bounds can be placed on the parameters.
 See curve_fit documentation for details.
         :type bounds: tuple[list[float], list[float]]